jneurock/rocky-codes/src/content/posts/testing-minimalism-in-practive.md

 A bit similar to the idea of testing object state, I also often see code that asserts something about the state or behavior of a 3rd party dependency.

-**Note:** I’m including things like backend servers in the term "3rd party dependencies".
+**Note:** I’m including things like backend servers in the term “3rd party dependencies”.

 <p class="margin-btm-0">
   I’ve seen the temptation to mock or assert 3rd party dependencies result in a